 Norland Frock: Child's Slip Gown

-Simple white frocks were the quintessential young child’s garment during the Georgian era.
-Both boys and girls wore these sweet gowns until they were reliably outhouse-trained, when boys would be “breeched” or transitioned into bifurcated pant styles while girls transitioned into gowns similar in cut to adult women.
+Simple white frocks like the Norland Frock: Child's Slip Gown, were the quintessential young child’s garment during the Georgian era.
+Both boys and girls wore these sweet gowns until they were reliably outhouse-trained, when boys would be “breeched,” or transitioned into bifurcated pant styles, while girls transitioned into gowns, similar in cut to adult gowns.
 For the latter half of the 18th century, the “slip” gown was the preferred style for younger children.
 It featured stitched bodice pleats, skirt tucks, and sometimes sleeve tucks: all of which allowed for growth alterations.

-- The Norland Frock Pattern from Virgil's Fine Goods is suitable for impressions 1760-1789 for all young children up to US size 8.
-This lovely little gown is largely based on portraiture and sketches of young children from around the 1760s through 1780s.
+- The Norland Frock: Child's Slip Gown Pattern from Virgil's Fine Goods is suitable for 1760-1789 impressions, for young children up to US size 8.
+This lovely little gown is largely based on portraiture and sketches of young children from the 1760s through 1780s.

-- Gown: light and midweight cottons, linens or silks.
-Gowns like this were typically white or very light colors.
+- Gown: light and midweight cottons, linens or silks, typically white or very light colors.

-- This pattern is a physical paper pattern that includes: 17 pages Instruction Booklet + Fitting Guide, 2 large paper printed pattern sheets, and Large Paper Envelope.
+- This Norland Frock: Child's Slip Gown pattern is a physical pattern that includes a 17 page Instruction Booklet + Fitting Guide, and 2 large paper printed pattern sheets.

 Please select all options.